Untitled (Your Body is a Battleground) is an iconic 1989 silkscreen portrait made by artist, feminist and activist Barbara Kruger1.

-Though the poster was meant for the pro-choice march that occurred on April 9th, 1989 in DC, the portrait now is used mainly to voice the artist’s own opinion about gender inequality.
+Though the poster was meant for the pro-choice march on April 9th, 1989, in DC, the portrait is now used mainly to voice the artist’s own opinion about gender inequality.
 The piece is much more relevant in today’s society, where it controls the way we view and treat women’s bodies.

 Kruger combined computer-generated black and white images from the 1950s, with contrasting white Futura Bold titles2 on red panels in buildings and billboards to bring to light the issue of inequality.

 She created it for the Women’s March on Washington in response to numerous anti-abortion laws that were undermining Roe v.
 Wade.
-This was a ruling that enabled the Constitution of the United States to protect a pregnant woman’s liberty to have an abortion without excessive government restriction.
+This ruling enabled the Constitution of the United States to protect a pregnant woman’s liberty to have an abortion without excessive government restriction.